AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/translate-forms.md

 1. Go to your AEM Project folder on Microsoft® SharePoint and open your spreadsheet.
 You can also create new spreadsheet for a form.
 1. Add new sheet to your existing Google spreadsheet.
-1. Rename the existing sheet (`shared-default`) to `shared-en` and create a new sheet named `shared-default`.
+1. Rename the existing sheet (`shared-default`) to `shared-en` and create a sheet named `shared-default`.
 The `shared-default` sheet contains the content for localization to a specific language.
 1. Add the  localized content in `shared-default` manually.

       ![Enquiry Translate spreadsheet](/help/forms/assets/translate-enquiry-sp-spreadsheet.png)